-Critical factors in the election of members of the Executive Board, Supervisory Board and Board of Directors are to be considered (insofar as they are the responsibility of the Annual General Meeting):

-- lack of comprehensive description of the qualifications of the candidates based on detailed curricula vitae and a competence matrix with in particular career, incl. current main professional activity - age - nationality - date of first election to the board - duration and end of the current appointment - and other mandates, stating any stock exchange listing or group affiliation of the companies concerned
+- Critical factors in the election of members of the executive or non-executive Supervisory Board or Board of Directors are to be considered: - lack of comprehensive description of the qualifications of the candidates based on detailed curricula vitae with in particular: - career, incl. current main professional activity - age - nationality - date of first election to the board - duration and end of the current appointment - other mandates, stating any stock exchange listing or group affiliation of the companies concerned

 The information is to be published permanently and updated in the Internet.
-The agenda shall contain a corresponding reference